What is SIEM Integration?

 HOW POLICYLAYER USES THIS

-Intercept's structured JSON logs are designed for direct SIEM ingestion.
+PolicyLayer's structured JSON logs are designed for direct SIEM ingestion.
 Each decision log entry contains the fields SIEM platforms need for indexing, correlation, and alerting — including tool name, agent identity, policy decision, matched rule, and timestamp.
-Organisations can create SIEM detection rules for Intercept-specific events: repeated policy denials from a single agent, access attempts to sensitive tools, or policy evaluation errors that might indicate misconfiguration.
-Common SIEM platforms (Splunk, Datadog, Elastic Security, Microsoft Sentinel) can ingest Intercept logs via standard log forwarding agents.
+Organisations can create SIEM detection rules for PolicyLayer-specific events: repeated policy denials from a single agent, access attempts to sensitive tools, or policy evaluation errors that might indicate misconfiguration.
+Common SIEM platforms (Splunk, Datadog, Elastic Security, Microsoft Sentinel) can ingest PolicyLayer logs via standard log forwarding agents.

 FREQUENTLY ASKED QUESTIONS